Zhongyipan Lin

 Publications

-1. Crystalline lifts and a variant of the Steinberg-Winter theorem (to appear in Doc.
-Math. arXiv:2011.08766)
+2. Crystalline lifts and a variant of the Steinberg-Winter theorem (Doc.
+Math.
+2022, arXiv:2011.08766)

 We propose a necessary and sufficient condition for an automorphism of a reductive group to have a fixed maximal torus.
 We prove it in the Borel-de Siebenthal case over arbitrary fields.